rcove/aws-tgw-r8040/README.md

 1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run;
     terraform destroy

-Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg
+Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg\

+Please note that these scripts are for labs and are not production validated, you should make sure you validate them if you plan on using them in anger.